deepthiinduri/GRIP-TheSparksFoundation/README.md

 The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

 [GRIP @ TASK - 6](https://github.com/deepthiinduri/GRIP-TheSparksFoundation/blob/main/TASK%20-%206.ipynb)

+# Computer Science and Internet of Things

+## Task 1 - Prediction using Decision Tree Algorithm